NVIDIA/cloud-native-docs/gpu-operator/gpu-driver-upgrades.rst

 ``maxParallelUpgrades`` to ensure that the number of parallel upgrades does not cause more than the intended number of nodes to become unavailable during the upgrade.
-For example, if you specify ``maxUnavailable=100%`` and ``maxParallelUpgrades=1``, one node at a time is upgraded.
+For example, if you specify ``maxUnavailable=100%`` and ``maxParallelUpgrades=1``, one node is upgraded at a time .

 The ``maxUnavailable`` value also applies to the currently unavailable nodes in the cluster.
 If you cordoned nodes in the cluster and the ``maxUnavailable`` value is already met by the number of cordoned nodes,